happye921/sf6boxes-issues/.github/ISSUE_TEMPLATE/wrong-data-report.md

 Copy and paste the move URL using the `COPY URL` button and paste it here.
 You can report multiple moves per character.

 **What's wrong**
 Describe what's wrong on the moves you mentioned above.
-You can use the following example format:
+A few examples:
 - 2MK: Recovery should be 7f instead of 8f
-or
 - Crouching medium kick: Active frame data doesn't match hitbox images
+- Something else

 **Screenshots**
 If applicable, add screenshots to help explain your problem.